LaughingLeader/laughingleader_blender_helpers/README.md

 This is a set of helpers (packaged as one addon) that add additional functionality to Blender, all made with the intent to reduce tedious tasks.

-_Note: This addon is currently experimental, so don't expect absolute stability!_

 # Installing

 ## Manual Method